 10. Deliver a World-Class Customer Experience

 Giving your global customers an authentic online experience is by far the best reason to translate your website.
-Your aim should be to increase brand awareness, support your products and services with relevant content, and serve your targeted market in a way that outshines the competition.
+Your aim should be to increase brand awareness, support your services with relevant content, and serve your targeted market in a way that outshines the competition.
 Your international customers deserve a user experience that rivals your original website.
 Your customers don’t just deserve that kind of outstanding experience—they expect it.
 So, make a promise not to let them down.

 Translating Your Website: Conclusion